Arc Evaporated Carbon Foils - The Workhorse!

 Additional Savings: Quantity discounts are available on single shipments of carbon foils of the same size and areal density: 10% (quantity of 100+) or 12% (quantity of 1000+).
 Please contact ACF-Metals directly to place orders that would involve this discount.

 Please request a FREE COPY of our PRODUCT INFORMATION, for elaboration on the above highlights and for additional helpful information!

-Dr. John Stoner, is prepared to answer questions and provide ideas and feedback regarding your application.
+Dr. John Stoner, are prepared to answer questions and provide ideas and feedback regarding your specific application.